Rails on Wheels

 As these standards are reviewed and changed periodically, the standards presented here should be considered current as of the date printed above, superseding all previous revisions.

-These standards predate those endorsed by the National Model Railroad Association but are a superset with sufficient compatibility designed into the specifications to allow interface with modules constructed to NMRA standards and recommended practices.
-Although we deviate from NMRA module standards and recommended practices in the areas of minimum curve radius, wiring specifications and interface connectors, it is a simple matter to connect modules conforming to our standards to those built to NMRA specs, requiring either a specially constructed adapter module, or a combination of sections of adapter track and wiring harnesses.
+While these are not identical to the National Model Railroad Association module standards and recommended practices, they represent a superset with sufficient compatibility to allow interface with modules constructed to NMRA standards and recommended practices.
+It is a simple matter to connect modules conforming to our standards to those built to NMRA specs, requiring only a section of filler rail and a simple wiring adapter.

 These standards should serve as guidelines- for specific interpretations of the standards, it is preferable to contact a Rails on Wheels member.

-The module standards are now available in Adobe Acrobat format (requires Acrobat version 5.0 or newer reader, available for free download from Adobe).
-The standards document will take a few seconds to download, as it is over 500KB long.
+The module standards we have previously used are available in Adobe Acrobat format (requires Acrobat version 5.0 or newer reader, available for free download from Adobe).

 Download Acrobat Reader

-All original contents of this Web site are Copyright © 2002, John F. ("Fritz") Milhaupt on behalf of Rails on Wheels,, All Rights Reserved.
+All original contents of this web site are Copyright © 2024, Rails on Wheels, All Rights Reserved.